 Each "agent run" includes Knowledge Base Calls, Tool Calls, Agent Calls, Memory Calls, Responsible AI Guardrails, and Agent Security Policy.

-Separate LLM Costs: LLM API calls (OpenAI, Anthropic, Google, etc.) are billed separately at pass-through rates.
-These costs depend on the model and token volume, and can add up fast for agents processing large documents or running complex reasoning chains.
+Separate LLM Costs: LLM API calls (OpenAI, Anthropic, Google, and others) are billed separately at pass-through rates.
+These costs depend on the model and token volume, and can add up quickly for agents processing large documents or running complex reasoning chains.

 Extra Credits (On-Demand Top-Ups):